 In fact, a large number of celiac disease diagnoses come from the dermatologist.
 Ten percent of all people with celiac disease were diagnosed due to a painful skin rash known as Dermatitis Herpetiformis (DH) or celiac rash.

-Nutritional deficiencies, joint pain, behavior disorders, dental disorders, and a slew of other conditions have been linked to undiagnosed (and therefore unmanaged) celiac disease.
+Nutritional deficiencies, joint pain, behavior disorders, dental disorders, leaky gut, hair loss, and a slew of other conditions have been linked to undiagnosed (and therefore unmanaged) celiac disease.

 Myth #7: You Can’t Touch Gluten If You Have Celiac